vineethkumarv/sv-wiki/Control-Flow.md

 `end `
 `endmodule `

- In this code , there are two variables a and b .
-The value assign to a = 10 after the 10sec and the value assign to b = 20 after the time delay of 20+10=30 sec .
+ In this code, there are two variables a and b.
+The value assigns to a = 10 after the 10sec and the value is assigned to b = 20 after the time delay of 20+10=30 sec.

-Example 2 - Swapping of two number using blocking statement .
+Example 2 - Swapping of two numbers using blocking statement.
 **Code**
 `module non_blocking;`
 `login [4:0] a , b;`